The Man Who Haunted Himself

-The Man Who Haunted Himself is a 1970 British psychological thriller film written and directed by Basil Dearden (his final film prior to his death by automobile accident in 1971) and starring Roger Moore.
-It is based on the 1957 novel The Strange Case of Mr Pelham by Anthony Armstrong, and is a variation on the Jekyll and Hyde story.
+The Man Who Haunted Himself is a 1970 British psychological thriller film directed by Basil Dearden and starring Roger Moore.
+It was written by Dearden, Michael Relph and Bryan Forbes based on the 1957 novel The Strange Case of Mr Pelham by Anthony Armstrong, and is a variation on the Jekyll and Hyde story.
+It was Dearden's final film prior to his death in 1971.

-The story was previously filmed as a 30 minute short for television as part of the series Alfred Hitchcock Presents: Series 1 Episode 11: The Case of Mr Pelham.

-In 2011 Moore said his role in the film was his favourite.
-"It was a film I actually got to act in, rather than just being all white teeth and flippant and heroic."